 However, there are several constraints on the design of GentleRain.
 In particular, (i) GentleRain applies to only full replication, where each datacenter stores a full copy of all the data (key-value pairs).
-Within a datacenter, the key space is partitioned among the servers in that datacenter, and such partition needs to be identical for every datacenter, (ii) each client can access servers within only one data center.
+Within a data center, the key space is partitioned among the servers in that data center, and such partition needs to be identical for every data center, (ii) each client can only access servers within one data center.
 Under these constraints, the global stabilization approach is simple and straightforward.

 In this paper, we develop a theoretical framework for {\em general partial replication} via global stabilization where (i) we allow {\em arbitrary data replication} across all the servers, and (ii) each client can communicate with an {\em arbitrary subset of servers} for accessing data, and migrate among the servers {\em without extra delays}.
 As we will see in Section \ref{sec:compute_gst}, the global stabilization technique, which is relatively simple in the case of full replication, becomes much more complicated under general partial replication, due to the arbitrary data sharing pattern and clients' mobility.
 Finding the right way to compute the optimal Global Stable Time for general partial replication is the main challenge of this paper.